spaceFlow-US/.github/profile/README.md

 - Enables agents to conduct up to 30 tours per day, maximizing the number of visits and significantly enhancing the likelihood of successful deal closures, without requiring physical presence.
 - Facilitates remote management for multi-property holders nationwide, enabling efficient and effective property management from any location.

+## Motivation

+My name is Sung-Fu Han, and I've been a software engineer and part-time landlord in Taiwan for the past 10 years.
+I manage properties scattered across Taipei City, New Taipei City, and Kaohsiung.
+However, the challenges of in-person property tours have led me to embark on an exciting new venture.

+Taipei's notorious traffic has proven to be a nightmare, making it a struggle to travel from one rental property to another.
+Even when I manage to arrive on time, tenants sometimes cancel the room tours for various reasons, leaving me feeling frustrated and inefficient.

+To address this issue, I believe that in-person room tours are not only inefficient but also impractical, especially when landlords are not always available at the property.
+What if they're on vacation and a potential tenant wants a tour?
+That's when I had a revolutionary idea – self-guided tours!
+This would allow tenants to explore the property at their convenience without the need for me to be physically present.

+However, I understand the safety concerns associated with self-tours, especially in well-decorated properties where the risk of damage or theft is higher.
+Installing web cameras to monitor the tours seems like a solution, but it introduces extra efforts, and tenants may worry about their privacy even after the cameras are removed.

+To overcome these challenges, I'm introducing the "Zero Installation Self Tour."
+This innovative solution is perfect for landlords with decorated properties or those who require video tours.
+With this system, tenants can experience the property virtually without any physical installations or privacy concerns.

+But my vision doesn't stop there.
+I'm driven by a larger dream – to fully automate the entire rental process and turn renting a house into a genuine passive income stream.
+As a dedicated software engineer, my goal is to focus on my profession and achieve career growth while the rental process runs seamlessly in the background.

+To achieve this, I've divided the rental process into three essential parts: before-contract, in-contract, and after-contract.
+Before-contract services involve recruiting the right tenants through self-tours, background checks, financial capability assessments, and online communication between landlords and tenants.

+In-contract features include convenient contract eSign, secure deposit and monthly rent payment systems, and a daily maintenance ticket system to address any issues promptly.

+My plans for the after-contract phase includes move-out photo checks and cleaning service requests to ensure the property is ready for the next tenant.
+For the final part, third-party cleaning services can help restore the property to its initial state, allowing it to back to next rental life cycle quickly.

+I firmly believe that automating the entire rental process is feasible, and it's surprising that there's no mature solution available in the market yet.
+With this conviction, I've decided to take the lead and turn my vision into reality.

+My mission is to empower landlords and revolutionize the rental industry.
+Together, we'll make renting a house a true passive income opportunity, free from the burdens of traditional property management.

 ## Design Story
 Let take Airbnb website as a role model.